Track and Wrestling moved; Modifications and new rules applied to all other sports: Winter Sports Season approved

 With the new changes for winter, it doesn't seem as drastic.
 All of the sports will have to keep up with the social distance rules – wearing a mask, six feet apart, no handshakes, team huddles, etc., and in addition to that, all locker rooms will be closed.

-In basketball, the rosters of each team can increase from 12 to 15.
-The other big changes include: no halftime break (just extra time after each quarter); no jump ball to begin games (possession to be determined by coin flip), no inbounding the ball from underneath the basket and on free throws, only four players will be permitted in the lane as opposed to six.
+In basketball, the rosters of each team increased from 12 to 15.
+The other big changes include: no halftime breaks (just extra time after each quarter); no jump ball to begin games (possession to be determined by coin flip), no inbounding the ball from underneath the basket and on free throws, only four players will be permitted in the lane as opposed to six.

 As for the actual changes in the game of hockey, the biggest ones include: one person in the penalty box at a time (if there's a second penalty, the player will be designated to another location), players lined up opposing each other must be six feet apart and face in the direction of the faceoff location; In a "scrum" only one defensive player and one offensive player are permitted in a scrum along the boards – a third participant in any scrum will cause an immediate stoppage of play by the officials; Officials will also have the authority to stop the play if a scrum in any area of the ice, is prolonged by five seconds.